 Food and Beverages

 Cocktail hour precedes the evening meal and guests are invited to relax in any of the well-furnished seating areas within the main lodge—or perhaps by the 11m tall Riverstone fireplace—before migrating to the dining room.
 The in-house restaurant at Fiordland Lodge is incredibly special, not only for the panoramic views it affords its diners but also for the delectable cuisine it offers.
-Food is a tremendous priority here and everything on the mouthwatering menu is very fresh and either locally-grown, sustainably-produced, homemade or harvested from the onsite garden.
-The menu changes daily, so you can experience as much New Zealand food as possible and also avoid having to eat the same dish twice.
+Food is a tremendous priority here and everything on the mouthwatering menu is very fresh and either locally-grown, sustainably produced, homemade, or harvested from the onsite garden.
+The menu changes daily, so you can experience as much New Zealand food as possible and avoid eating the same dish twice.
 It should be noted that the wine list is incredible, featuring many varietals from vineyards around the country and the world.

 Typical Length of Stay